 What do you need to get the license?

-Your driver’s license is good for two to four years.
+Your driver’s license is good for two to four to seven years.
 Return for renewal with the same proof of identify, legal status in Mexico, and residence here.
 Your driver’s license is one of the primary pieces of identification along with your passport for ID and FM3 or FM2.
 Some carry certified copies and leave the originals in a safe place.
 Others carry the originals but keep copies available at home to enable replacement if the originals are lost or stolen.